proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/qos_framework.rst

 Strict priority scheduling of traffic classes within the same pipe is implemented by the pipe dequeue state machine, which selects the queues in ascending order.
-Therefore, queues 0..3 (associated with TC 0, highest priority TC) are handled before queues 4..7 (TC 1, lower priority than TC 0), which are handled before queues 8..11 (TC 2), which are handled before queues 12..15 (TC 3, lowest priority TC).
+Therefore, queue 0 (associated with TC 0, highest priority TC) is handled before queue 1 (TC 1, lower priority than TC 0), which is handled before queue 2 (TC 2, lower priority than TC 1) and it continues until queues of all TCs except the lowest priority TC are handled.
+At last, queues 12..15 (best effort TC, lowest priority TC) are handled.

 Upper Limit Enforcement
 '''''''''''''''''''''''